James-Fleming12/EvidentialHDC/README.md

 The ultimate goal is **label-free adaptation for prototype updates**: at deployment, the decoder should update its prototypes from the corrupted stream without any labels.
-That goal is currently bounded by a measured wall (a label-free signal can say which points are wrong, but not what class they belong to).
-The current target is therefore one step short of it: a feature extractor robust enough to work really well inside an **active learning framework**, where the uncertainty signal picks a small set of the hard-condition points, a small budget of labels is spent on exactly those, and the prototypes are updated from them.
+The current method is **cov-shift DGLSS++** — a feature extractor that fixes the corruption collapse at the source — paired with a **linear-probe decoder on the HDC code** that recovers the structure the distance-to-prototype rule throws away (Section 2).
+The label-free path then covers the healthy conditions and crosstalk, and the remaining conditions fall back to an **active learning framework**: the uncertainty signal picks a small set of the hard-condition points, a small budget of labels is spent on exactly those, and the prototypes are updated from them.
 The robust encoder is what makes both the label budget tiny and the resulting update ceiling high.

 This project started by trying to build a better geometric confidence gate in hyperdimensional space.
 That line of work is closed, and its failure is well